Biological Agriculture for beautiful corn near Cape Giradeaux, Missouri.

 Farmer J.R.
 Bollinger has been seeing remarkable results with his no-till corn this year in the Mississippi valley near Cape Giradeaux, Missouri.
 As you can see from the pictures he had lush, green 6 foot corn in mid June, and full ears of corn by the fourth of July.
 As you can see by the root growth and green leaves, these are healthy plants and have ready access to the nutrition they need to grow and develop fruit.

-Mr. Bollinger built a custom pre-tillage toolbar that allows him to add both wet and dry amendments using a gang of 15 injectors using a GPS guided tractor.
-This setup allows him to apply precise tillage of strips of his field that have been tilled and pre-injected with a blend of biochar, beneficial microbes, mycorrhizae, minerals and other biological amendments.
+Mr. Bollinger built a custom pre-tillage rig on his no-till tractor toolbar that allows him to add both wet and dry amendments as he is pre-tilling his field.
+Allowing him to create stripes of ground that already contain a blend of biochar, beneficial microbes, mycorrhizae, minerals and other biological amendments.
 Next he precision seeded the corn into the amended strips.
-The seedlings were sown to grow directly incontact with beneficial amendments with a minimum of passes ( and realated compaction of the field).
-As a result, the corn has growngrew vigorously and quickly.
-This type of system allows farmers to amend fields efficiently and use long term soil amendments like biochar and mineral amendments with a cost-effective method.
-This farmer is adding carbon, micro-nutrients, and minerals to the field, and by thinking of amending a series of strips over a number of years, can improve the long term health of his whole field, while growing a healthy crop for market.
+The seedlings were directly in contact with beneficial amendments with a minimum of passes (compaction of the field) and grew vigorously and quickly.
+This type of system allows farmers to amend fields efficiently and use long term soil amendments like biochar and mineral amendments in a cost-effective way.
+In this way, he's adding carbon, micro-nutrients, and minerals to the field, and by thinking of amending a series of strips over a number of years, can improve the long term health of his soil, while growing a healthy crop for market.

 For more detail see http://www.terra-char.com/blog/biological-agriculture-works

 buy wellbutrin online motilium otc keflex drug information ! site ultram medication stromectol over the counter viagra for women cream !